Belarusian opposition leader Tikhanouskaya "safe" in Lithuania after clashes

 She had moved them abroad during the campaign.
 "She is resting with her children," Lithuania's foreign ministry spokeswoman told Reuters by phone.

 On Monday, Tikhanouskaya told reporters she considered herself the election winner.
 "The authorities need to think about peaceful ways to hand over power," she said.
 "Of course we do not recognise the results."
-(Additional reporting by Andrius Sytas in Vilnius; writing by Matthias Williams; editing by John Stonestreet)
+(Additional reporting by Andrius Sytas in Vilnius; writing by Matthias Williams; editing by John Stonestreet and Giles Elgood)

 - READ MORE ON: